mkgithubproject/Backened/dsa/string/string.md

 }
 ```
 ### 2 Find All Anagrams in a String
+Input: s = "cbaebabacd", p = "abc"\
+Output: [0,6]\
+Explanation:\
+The substring with start index = 0 is "cba", which is an anagram of "abc".\
+The substring with start index = 6 is "bac", which is an anagram of "abc".\

 1. Brute Force Approach (Generate All Substrings)\
 📦 Time Complexity:\
 Sorting a string of length k takes O(k log k)\